kitao/pyxel/docs/README.pt.md

   Retorna um número inteiro aleatório maior ou igual a `a` e menor ou igual a `b`.

 - `rndf(a, b)`<br>
-  Retorna um número decimal aleatório maior ou igual a `a` e menor ou igual a `b`.
+  Retorna um número flutuante aleatório maior ou igual a `a` e menor ou igual a `b`.

 - `nseed(seed)`<br>
   Define a semente do ruído Perlin.